WOT makes a craft cocktail taste so good? It’s the combination of ingredients that are a little extra special.

 - 10 sprigs of fresh thyme

-- Fill a rocks glass with ice and place two Luxard cherries on a cocktail pick, place in glass.
+- Fill a rocks glass with ice, place two Luxardo cherries on a cocktail pick, and place them in the glass.

 - Give the shaker one more quick shake and strain over the glass filled with ice.

 - Add an orange twist for garnish and serve.